Akalexsis/Community_Forum/README.md

 Here's a walkthrough of implemented user stories:

-<a href=''> Walkthrough Video </a>
+<a href='https://www.dropbox.com/scl/fi/oviry2rlzi9k9hnodjamx/K_Thornton_WEB102_Final.mp4?rlkey=zkj0ti2hz3amxihh2tg43nb48&st=821dtq66&dl=0'> Walkthrough Video </a>

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with Zoom

 ## Notes

-Describe any challenges encountered while building the app.
+- Difficulties determining how to upload images for users

 ## License